Opinion | Alexei Navalny wants Biden to sanction Putin’s cronies

 “Just a few days before Alexei boarded the plane, we had a talk with him and we discussed that the top eight people on this list should be the priority,” Ashurkov said.
 “These are the most blatant offenders, and we should first focus on them.”

-Navalny’s prime targets were chosen because they are close to Putin and also have significant exposure to Western sanctions because of their international wealth, Ashkurov said.
+Navalny’s prime targets were chosen because they are close to Putin and also have significant exposure to Western sanctions because of their international wealth, Ashurkov said.
 Probably the best known of them is Roman Abramovich, the Russian-Israeli billionaire who owns the Chelsea F.C. football club and has been closely tied to Putin for decades.
 The list also includes Andrey Kostin and Denis Bortnikov, the leaders of the large Russian bank VTB, which is alleged to facilitate Putin’s embezzlement and other mischief.
 Bortnikov is also the son of the director of the Russian Federal Security Service (FSB), the agency the U.S. government believes is responsible for Navalny’s poisoning.

 Also at the top of Navalny’s list are Russian Minister of Health Mikhail Murashko, who allegedly hindered Navalny’s efforts to seek medical attention in Germany after he was poisoned, and Vladimir Solovyev, a prominent Russian journalist and propagandist who has targeted Navalny publicly.
 The longer list of 35 sanctions targets includes a mix of oligarchs, human rights violators and people reported to be directly complicit in the poisoning crime.

 “What can Western governments do to influence Russia and put pressure on it?”
-Ashkurov asked.
+Ashurkov asked.
 “Navalny for years has advocated for individual sanctions against perpetrators of human rights abuses and corruption, and we’ve worked on this precise list of who these targets should be.”

-Ashkurov also delivered this list to several congressional leaders and spoke Friday about it with Sen. Ben Cardin (D-Md.), one of the original authors of the Magnitsky sanctions law that the U.S. government has used against human rights abusers all over the world.
+Ashurkov also delivered this list to several congressional leaders and spoke Friday about it with Sen. Ben Cardin (D-Md.), one of the original authors of the Magnitsky sanctions law that the U.S. government has used against human rights abusers all over the world.
 Cardin told me he intends to follow up on Navalny’s list of Russian sanctions targets but declined to comment on any specific targets.

 “We are going to do everything we can to make it clear that if Mr. Navalny is not released without harm from prison, there are going to be consequences,” Cardin said.
 “Our main focus is to make it clear to Mr. Putin that not only are our eyes on what he’s doing, but the international community is watching.”